View our Staff Email Directory

 Phone ext.
 116

-A lifelong member of FUMC, this is my 35th year on staff.
-I coordinate all music and worship for the traditional services, in addition to playing the organ and directing the handbell choir.
+A lifelong member of Florence FUMC, I am beginning my 39th year on staff.
+I coordinate all music and worship for the traditional services, in addition to playing the organ and direction the adult handball chior.

-I have two grown daughters, Amy and Becky and two grandchildren, Maddox and Lucy.
-I graduated from Coffee High School in Florence, AL and studied at UNA and Birmingham Southern.
+I have to adult daughters, Amy and Becky, and two grandchildren, Maddox and Lucy.
+I graduated from Coffee High School and studied music at UNA and Birmingham Southern.

 Phone ext.
 104

 For several years now, I have taken care of the financial work of the church along with helping in other ways in the church office.
-My husband works for TVA Browns Ferry and I have three sons: Nations who is at North West Shoals Community College, Austin who is at the United States Naval Academy, and Dallas.
-In my spare time, I enjoy traveling , reading, watching movies and trying new restaurants.
+My husband, Adrain, works to TVA Browns Ferry and I have three sons: Nations who is at Auburn University, Austin who is station in Japan with the United States Navy, and Dallas.
+In my spare time, I enjoy traveling, watching movies, and trying new things.

 Phone ext.
 105

 I have served in this position at FUMC since 1988.
 If you want any information in our Messenger, call me and I will take care of that.
-My husband, Don and I have a son, Will, who is at the University of Alabama at Birmingham.
+My husband, Don and I have a son, Will, who is at Utah State University working on his PhD.
 Our 3 beagles take up our time with Will being gone and I love to keep up with all of the furry pets.

 Phone ext.
 116